hashi-netbiz/goldenimageVM/terraform/deployments/goldenimage/README.md

 Terraform IAC code to create virtual machine in azure using the custom centos 9 golden image.

-    1)  visual studio code development environment is assumed and git installed.
+    1)  Visual Studio Code (VSC) development environment is assumed and git installed.

     2)  Create the VM user credential secret (username and password) in vault.
 Make a note of the secret path and the new vm user credential secret (see below).
 The path may be something like "secret/{USER-DEFINED-SECRET-NAME}".
 Now modify